sabinemm/fruit-game/README.md

 * Play through varying difficulty levels
 * Ability to play the game on different sized screens

+### Research

+### Wireframes
+Starting with a desktop first approach I created a very basic wireframe.
+[Wireframe and notes](https://res.cloudinary.com/www-madine-se/image/upload/v1585001794/fruit_game/Untitled_Artwork_2_zccka0.jpg) from first mentor call.
+I did not find the need to create any more detailed mockups and wireframes because the design is so simple.

+### Design
+The design of this page is clean and fresh.
+I used neutral colors for the background and the back of the cards so the user can concentrate on the front of the cards which have different pastel backgrounds and the fruits are in rich colors.

+To create the cards I created a Photoshop file with numerous artboards and imported the back of the card and the individual fruit vectors.
+Then added pastel backgrounds in different tones.
+The  screenshot of initial card design can be found [here](https://res.cloudinary.com/www-madine-se/image/upload/v1585001211/fruit_game/Screenshot_2020-03-23_at_21.49.36_gvqbya.png).

 I got rather lucky finding the perfect free fruit vectors.
 It took only a few minutes of googling.
 I'm always very picky about the images I choose so finding them so fast was surprising.

 ## Features
 Features of this website are: